AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/deploy-code.md

 1. Deployment to Production environment
     * Once the build is validated on Stage, and approved for promotion to Production, the same build artifact is deployed to the Production environment.

-_Only the Full Stack Code pipeline type supports code scanning, and automated security and performance testing._
+_Only the Full Stack Code pipeline type supports code scanning, function testing, UI testing, and experience audit._

 ## Deploying Your Code with Cloud Manager in AEM as a Cloud Service {#deploying-code-with-cloud-manager}